jiisanda/docflow/README.md

 - 💡 Deletion and Archiving
 - 💡 Document Preview
 - 💡 Send file via Email
-- 💡 Conversion to PDF
-- 💡 Full Text Search
-- 💡 Text Analysis and OCR

 ## 📖 API Documentation and Image
 Explore the [API Documentation](https://documenter.getpostman.com/view/20984268/2s9YRGxUcp) for detailed information on how to use DocFlow's features.